 We’ve already covered the common decision most school-leavers have to make, as well as many people later in life; University Vs. Vocational Training.
-Now, we’re looking at whether you should choose your career based on your passion or money.
+Now, we’re looking at whether you should choose your career based on your passion or for money.

-It’s not a decision to take lightly and there are several factors to take into account before making this decision.
+It’s not a decision to take lightly, and there are several factors to consider before making this decision.

 Will your passion pay you enough?
 Is following the money the simpler option?
 Is life too short to do anything but what you love?
-We’re going to help you navigate through each one to help you make a more informed decision about your future.
+We’re going to help you navigate through each question to help you make a more informed decision about your future.

 Quality Of Life

 The average working week is between 37.5 to 40 hours.
 However, a study by TUC has found that the average full-time employee in the UK works around 42 hours each week.
 With such a large proportion of your week spent at work, your job mustn’t be harming your quality of life.

 A lack of motivation, enthusiasm and enjoyment in your job can have severe consequences.
-Not only can unhappiness lead to mental illnesses such as depression, but disliking your job can affect your physical health also.
-Studies have found that hating your job can result in weight gain, a lower immune system, and leave you more likely to contract a serious illness.
+Not only can unhappiness lead to mental illnesses such as depression, but disliking your career can affect your physical health also.
+Studies have found that hating your job can result in weight gain, a lower immune system and leave you more likely to contract a serious illness.

 Unfortunately, it doesn’t stop there.
-Being in a job you don’t enjoy can mean that not only are you miserable during your working day but during the night as well.
+Being in a job you don’t enjoy can mean that you are miserable during your working day and the night as well.
 Having a particularly stressful job or one that you’re not satisfied with can result in trouble sleeping, poor quality sleep, nightmares and a disrupted sleeping pattern.

-Working in a role you love isn’t always possible, but there some things that can help you maintain a good quality of life regardless.
-A job that provides you with enough income and annual leave to allow you to take time off to enjoy yourself makes a huge difference.
-In addition, having regular breaks and time away to relax or pursue hobbies and passions can have a significant impact on your quality of life, mental health and physical health.
+Working in a role you love isn’t always possible, but some things can help you maintain a good quality of life regardless.
+For example, a job that provides you with enough income and annual leave to allow you to take time off to enjoy yourself makes a huge difference.
+In addition, having regular breaks and time away to relax or pursue hobbies and passions can significantly impact your quality of life, mental health, and physical health.